business-science/tibbletime/cran-comments.md

 ## Release Summary

-This is a minor release to keep tibbletime compatible with tibble and dplyr.
+This is a minor release to fix a bug with dplyr 1.0.0 and `ungroup()`.

 ## Test environments
 * local Mac install, R 4.0.0